Community Care, Mutual Aid & Artivism

 On one occasion, a community member made a public post in a local Guelph group asking for a few letters or art made by kiddos for elderly folks at their place of work.
 Naeco Studio got in touch with them and organized many artists to make hundreds of works, letters from community members, and works from kids as well.

-Naeco Studio got in touch with a wonderful community member going above and beyond during the COVID pandemic, fillings gaps due to closures.
+Naeco Studio got in touch with a wonderful community member during the COVID pandemic who was working to humanize the process of transitional housing despite many shelters and organizations being unable to accept donations due to restrictions.
 Whether someone’s transition into housing, amid lots of isolation, turns out to be a good experience is largely dependent upon the resources and materials they have access to in the process.

-Encampment Support Network (Toronto) does incredible work with the houseless population to get them supplies as well as assist in media coverage and funding redistribution in efforts for community-oriented mindsets, especially when it comes to precarious housing.
+Encampment Support Network (Toronto) does incredible work with the unhoused population.
+Securing supplies, liaising media coverage and funding redistribution in efforts for community-oriented mindsets, especially when it comes to precarious housing, etc.

-I noticed the effects that signage had on their media coverage, how encampment residents found short expressions of love and resilience to get their messages across to press.
-They were also quite decorative, and I figured between the right to communicate and the need for creative solace, art supplies would be a worthy offering.
+I noticed the effects that signage had on their media coverage.
+Encampment residents found succinct expressions of love and resilience to get their messages across to press.
+They were also quite decorative, and I figured between the right to communicate and the need for creative solace; additional art supplies would be a worthy offering.
 I reached out to ESN and they confirmed it indeed was.
 This call for donations was Naeco Studio’s contribution.

 Public Portraits